-Kyle Edwards has called receiving the annual Community Club Player of the Year Award a ‘huge honour’.
+Kyle Edwards has called receiving the annual PFA Community Club Player of the Year Award a ‘huge honour’.

 Handed to Edwards by The Albion Foundation in recognition of his work within the local area this season, the Dudley-born 21-year-old has worked with an array of participants during the past nine months, including local youth groups, disability sessions and Foundation football camps during the 2018/19 campaign.

 “It’s a huge honour to be given this award, especially as I’m quite young and it’s normally something you associate with a more experienced player,” said Kyle.

 “I really enjoy going out into the local area with The Albion Foundation.
 It’s an opportunity for me to give something back and, as a Dudley lad, it means I’m often returning to neighbourhoods I already know well.

 “It’s important to me to not get carried away with any success I might enjoy and player appearances certainly provide a reality check, especially when we meet people who have been through a tough time.”